huggablehacker/forward-dns-lookup/README.md

 `$ ./fdns.sh google.com`

 Output file will save to the current directory.
-See `output.txt` for simulated postive results.
+See `output.txt` for simulated results.